 For more information, see Performing ETL from a relational database (which might be running on VMware) into BigQuery using Dataflow and Use Alooma to perform real-time, incremental data transfer from a variety of sources (which might be running on VMware) to BigQuery.

-Anthos GKE on-prem (GKE on-prem) is hybrid cloud software that brings Google Kubernetes Engine to VMware-based environments.
-With GKE in an on-premises environment, you can create, manage, and upgrade Kubernetes clusters in your VMware environments, whether they are deployed on-premises or on Google Cloud VMware Engine.
+Anthos clusters on VMware (GKE on-prem) is hybrid cloud software that brings Google Kubernetes Engine to VMware-based environments.
+With GKE in an on-premises environment, you can create, manage, and upgrade Kubernetes clusters in your VMware environments, whether they are deployed on-premises or on VMware Engine.

 Your VMware infrastructure has production workloads, databases, and line-of-business applications.
 Use containers and Kubernetes to modernize your infrastructure.

-GKE on-prem uses VMware's vCenter server to manage your clusters.
-With Anthos Connect, you can view and sign in to your VMware-based and cloud Kubernetes clusters from the Google Cloud Console.
+Anthos clusters on VMware uses VMware's vCenter Server to manage your clusters.
+With Anthos Connect, you can view and sign in to your VMware-based and cloud Kubernetes clusters from the Google Cloud console.

-Use GKE on-prem with VMware Engine for a dedicated, private environment with the latest hardware and 100 Gbps of networking.
+Use Anthos clusters on VMware with VMware Engine for a dedicated, private environment with the latest hardware and 100 Gbps of networking.
 Your containerized workloads can be next to your databases for low latency.
 This environment is a single tenant, so you get the privacy and security of dedicated infrastructure.